JUNYOKAN!

 60 miles NW of Bima.
 At 0605, ISUZU is struck by one of five torpedoes fired by Parham's GABILAN.
 The torpedo hits portside below the bridge and causes flooding forward.
 ISUZU's speed falls below 10 knots, she takes on a list and is down by the bow.

-At 0827, while her crew is performing emergency repairs, Boyle's CHARR fires four torpedoes at her from 1,200 yards.
-She is hit portside near the aft engine room by two torpedoes.
+At 0827, while her crew is performing emergency repairs, Boyle's CHARR fires four torpedoes at her from 1,200 yds.
+ISUZU is hit portside near the aft engine room by two torpedoes.
 Boyle fires two more torpedoes and gets another hit.
 At 0843, ISUZU's bow breaks off.
 Three minutes later she capsizes to port and sinks at 07-38S, 118-09E.
-HMS SPARK witnesses the ISUZU's sinking.
-ISUZU's escorts counter-attack CHARR, but Boyle goes deep and evades them.
+HMS SPARK witnesses ISUZU's sinking.
+ISUZU's escorts counterattack CHARR, but Boyle goes deep and evades them.

-Captain Matsuda and 450 crewmen are rescued by the escorts, but 190 crewmen are lost.
+Captain Matsuda and 449 crewmen are rescued by KARI and W-34, but 190 crewmen and an unknown number of the embarked troops are lost.

 20 June 1945: